AJSubrizi/scratch-to-prompt/README.md

 ---

-You scribble a half-formed idea. **Scratch to Prompt** turns it into a structured, copy-paste-ready prompt — with context, constraints, deliverables, and a quality bar — so Claude, Codex, or Cursor can actually execute it.
+You scribble a half formed idea. **Scratch to Prompt** turns it into a structured, copy paste ready prompt  with context, constraints, deliverables, and a quality bar  so Claude, Codex, or Cursor can actually execute it.

 Inspired by [Anthropic’s Interactive Prompt Engineering Tutorial](https://github.com/anthropics/prompt-eng-interactive-tutorial).
 This repo is the **checklist and workflow**, not a copy of the notebooks.